-\subsubitem{ $\star$ NMG: } Here, we obtain a Petrov type $N$.
+\subsubitem{ $\star$ NMG: } Here, we obtain a Petrov type $N$ solution.
 If

 the field equations are satisfied.
 Accordingly, imposing $\xi\,>0$, we obtain solutions for all values of $a$ and $k$ such that $k\not \in [-4\,a-2\sqrt{2}\vert a\vert,\, -4\,a+2\sqrt{2}\vert a\vert]$.
-All these solution have negative cosmological constant.
-Let us notice that the value of the parameter $\nu$ did not play any r\^ole in the parametrisation of the solution, but in the curvature.
-For $a=-k$, we reobtain a Petrov type $O$, the $AdS_3$ geometry as a solution.
-For $a=-k/2$ we also have a conformally flat geometry, solving the field equations, but for negative value of $\xi\,=-2\,a^2$.
+All these solutions have negative cosmological constant.
+Let us also notice that, here again, the value of the parameter $\nu$ did not play any r\^ole in the parametrisation of the solutions, but only appears in the curvature.
+For $a=-k$, we reobtain a Petrov type $O$ solution, a stable $AdS_3$ geometry.
+For $a=-k/2$ we have also a conformally flat geometry, solving the field equations, but for negative value of $\xi\,=-2\,a^2$.

 \subsubitem{ $\star$ GMG: }